-History OCR German Nationalism Unit A2Watch
+History OCR German Nationalism Unit A2Watch this thread

 This next one is a restoration to bring those times into colour and is fascinating.

 It covers everything you possibly need to know, and more.

 I was just wandering if anyone has tips for this unit when i start in September.
 Also, this may sound really stupid but I can't seem to actually understand what German nationalism is?
 I've been told for this course we have to write an overview on how attitudes towards German nationalism changed.